ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Fixed changing commonRole breaks symbolic links.

 ### 1.5.5 (2021-01-07)
-* (sbormann) Added optional headings to ADDITIONAL_CONTROLS, the appereance can be controlled by an option.
+* (sbormann) Added optional headings to ADDITIONAL_CONTROLS, the appearance can be controlled by an option.
-* (sbormann) Added "No caption" to the option that controls the appereance of ADDITIONAL_CONTROLS-Section.
+* (sbormann) Added "No caption" to the option that controls the appearance of ADDITIONAL_CONTROLS-Section.
 * (sbormann) The ADDITIONAL_CONTROLS-Section has been reordered to appear higher up.
 * (sbormann) Virtual enlarge-switch from widgets was renamed from switch to enlarge.
 * (siedi) Fix for remote control not appearing if REMOTE_CHANNELS was the only used datapoint.